yaelth/drive/README.md

 ### Emptying the Trash

 Emptying the trash will permanently delete all trashed files.
-They will be unrecoverable using `untrash` after running this command.
+Caution: They cannot be recovered after running this command.

 ```shell
 $ drive emptytrash